qmonnet/rbpf/README.md

   uBPF.

 * `struct EbpfVmNoData` does not take any data.
-The eBPF program takes no argument whatsoever, and its return value is deterministic.
+The eBPF program takes no argument whatsoever and its return value is deterministic.
 Not so sure there is a valid use case for that, but if nothing else, this is very useful for unit tests.